 The Pickering College staff will conduct twice a day health checks on the students and record the results.
 The program will include evening programming virtually using MS Teams and Zoom.
 Meals will be delivered to the room as well as an afternoon and evening snack.

 Students will also have individual time with the staff during the day to ensure they are doing well and that they are coping with the isolation program.
-Mental health is very important.
+Mental health and well-being a priority.
 Students and their arriving family members have access to the Health Centre staff virtually.

-During the isolation program students will participate in the boarding orientation and team building virtually.
+During the quarantine program students will participate in the boarding orientation and team building virtually.

-Any positive cases of COVID-19 during the self-isolation period will be reported to York Region Public Health and the Ministry of Education.
+Any positive cases of COVID-19 during the quarantine period will be reported to York Region Public Health and the Ministry of Education.

 All students participating in the Pickering College Self-Isolation Program are required to have a signed Permission Click Consent form that outlines all the expectations and requirements of the Self-Isolation Program and includes costs and an attestation confirming their understanding the requirements.
 Participants are also required to download the Government of Canada ArriveCAN App prior to arriving in Canada.
 The app allows the traveller to submit their information securely and easily upon arrival and during the self-isolation period.

 Families who breach the Quarantine Act 14-day self isolation will be reported to the Ontario Public Health Authority (1-866-797-0000) and will not be permitted to move into boarding as pre-arranged.

 Students who opt not to participate in the 14-day self-isolation and not join in person classes can opt to withdraw through the Admission/Business Office.